ericmassip/enlighten-me/README.md

 ### Architecture

 #### Web App
-The web app architecture has basically two elements:
+_For now, the web app can only be used with a [LIFX](https://eu.lifx.com/) light bulb._ The web app architecture has basically two elements:

 * A web server built in Python with Flask containerized in a Docker image.
 This server is in charge of making API calls to both the [LIFX API](https://api.developer.lifx.com/) and the [CO2 Signal API](https://docs.co2signal.com/).